Dicerna Pharma (DRNA) Gets a Buy Rating from B.Riley FBR

-B.Riley FBR analyst Mayank Mamtani reiterated a Buy rating on Dicerna Pharma (DRNA) today and set a price target of $30.00.
-The company’s shares closed last Tuesday at $18.37.
+In a report released today, Mayank Mamtani from B.Riley FBR reiterated a Buy rating on Dicerna Pharma (DRNA), with a price target of $30.00.
+The company’s shares closed last Tuesday at $18.10.

-Currently, the analyst consensus on Dicerna Pharma is a Strong Buy with an average price target of $33.17, implying an 86.5% upside from current levels.
-In a report issued on March 19, H.C.
+Currently, the analyst consensus on Dicerna Pharma is a Strong Buy with an average price target of $34.14, implying a 71.1% upside from current levels.
+In a report issued on March 27, H.C.
 Wainwright also maintained a Buy rating on the stock with a $30.00 price target.

 See today’s analyst top recommended stocks >>